mbarber107/barbos-better-bookmark-organizer/README.md

 - Remove outdated or unnecessary bookmarks
 - Ensure your collection stays relevant and useful
 - Review bookmarks at your own pace with skip and load more options

+### Using Auto-Tag 🤖 (NEW in v1.1.0)

+The Auto-Tag feature uses intelligent analysis to suggest relevant tags for your bookmarks:

+1. Navigate to the "Auto-Tag" view in the manager
+2. View statistics: total bookmarks, already tagged, untagged, and how many can be auto-tagged
+3. Click "Scan Untagged Bookmarks" to analyze only bookmarks without tags
+4. Or click "Scan All Bookmarks" to get suggestions for all bookmarks
+5. Review each suggestion card showing:
+   - Bookmark details and favicon
+   - Current tags (if any)
+   - Suggested new tags with checkboxes
+   - Folder suggestions based on tags
+6. Select/deselect tags you want to apply
+7. Click "Apply Selected Tags" for individual bookmarks
+8. Or click "Apply All Suggestions" to tag all bookmarks at once

+**How Auto-Tag Works:**
+- **Curated Database**: Recognizes 70+ popular domains (GitHub, YouTube, Stack Overflow, etc.)
+- **URL Pattern Detection**: Identifies paths like /blog, /docs, /wiki, /products
+- **Subdomain Analysis**: Recognizes docs.*, blog.*, shop.* patterns
+- **TLD Categorization**: Categorizes .edu, .gov, .org, .io domains
+- **Title Keywords**: Extracts relevant keywords from bookmark titles
+- **Learning**: Adapts to your tagging patterns over time

+All processing is done locally - your data never leaves your browser!

 ### Finding Similar Bookmarks